acrobatic-spork/DapperArgentina/PRESS_RELEASE.md

   --Daniel Sun Kim

 ## How to Get Started ##
-  Visit www.GoodFirstTicket.example and start browsing the easy tickets on Github asking for contributors.
+  Visit www.GoodFirstTicket.example and start browsing the easy tickets on GitHub asking for contributors.
 For a deeper dive, browse individual repositories and see which have the most tickets available.

 ## Customer Quote ##
   "Wow.
 This is a product I would actually use."